mckayc/task-donegeon/README.md

 ## ✨ Features

--   **AI-Powered Content Creation:** Includes an "AI Studio" for generating quests, items, and trophies, plus AI image generation for item icons.
+-   **Secure AI-Powered Features:** Includes an "AI Studio" for generating quests, items, and trophies, plus AI image generation for item icons, all powered by a secure backend proxy.
 -   **Advanced Calendar:** Features Month, Week, and Day views for better planning and task management.
 -   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session, providing a strong security layer.
 -   **Static Asset Library:** A large, built-in library of pre-made quests, markets, items, and trophies with selective import.